NodeOS/NodeOS/asgard.md

+## _Warning!
+Deprecated_ ##
+NodeOS now uses PalmTree as it's service manager.
+But we leave this here for now as it's quite a beautiful page :smile:

+***

 The service-manager (code name asgard) is a task running service.

 Asgard provides a simple abstraction, upon which a tool like [[npkg]] can build a traditional service manager like *systemd* or *forever*.